marios-code-path/demo-chat/chat-service-cassandra/README.md

     }

 The `out` keyword tells the JVM that any type of K or V will be a subtype of the specified generic parameter.
-This gives some sub-type flexibility when implementing downstream components that make use of the same Super-Types.
+This gives some sub-type flexibility when implementing downstream components that make use of the same Super-types.
 See Kotlin's [co-variant/invariante](https://kotlinlang.org/docs/reference/generics.html) discussions for more information on this topic.

-## Optimization too soon ?
-Maybe ?
+## Complex Composite

 Furthermore, because early on I knew there would be multiple Keying strategies, I created a separate Key support interface that allowed the inclusion of various key data such as Message ID, Topic ID, User ID, etc...
 The form of keys used in our Cassandra data implementations